-I’ve made many healthy brownies and chocolate cakes or fudges in the past months, but so far this chocolate sweet potato cake has to be my favorite.
+I’ve made many healthy brownies and chocolate cakes or fudges in the past months.
+So far this chocolate sweet potato cake has to be my favorite.

 It’s decadent chocolate goodness, without any nasties.
 Think of it, is made of pure cacao, dark chocolate, hazelnuts, just a tiny bit of Swerve, coconut milk, hemp milk, tiger nut flour, sweet potato.
 And it is a legit cake, which can be totally made, with the right tools, for a birthday or any festive dessert.

 Chocolate sweet potato cake – The satisfaction of chocolate perfection without the nasties